shadrqen/vuex-persister/README.md

 - `key <String>`: The key with which to store the state in the specified storage.
 Defaults to `vuex`.
 - `overwrite <Boolean>`: Whether to overwrite the state with the saved state instead of merging the two objects with `deepmerge`.
 Defaults to `false`.
 - `storage <Object>`: The storage to use.
 Should be either `localStorage` or `sessionStorage`.
 Defaults to `localStorage`.
+- `getState <Function>`: A function that is called to retrieve a previously persisted state.
+Defaults to using `storage`'s `getItem` function.
+- `saveState <Function>`: A function that is called to persist the given state.
+Defaults to using `storage`'s `setItem` function.

 ### Example usage